FREE Bird Unit Study

 For our science co-op, we plan to use the cards as part of an investigation bin on bird study day.
 In a home setting, encourage your student to put the cards in order from beginning to end so that they can see the progression.
 It is truly amazing to see God’s creation forming right in front of your eyes… and in such a short period of time!
 This is an awesome opportunity to talk to your kids about this verse: “Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee…” Jeremiah 1:5.

-Anatomy of a Bird Activity Sheets
+Anatomy of a Bird Worksheets

 birds beaks matching cards